Ron Richards (boxer): Life and career

 Richards studied at the local state school for Aboriginal children and worked cutting timber with his father at age 14.
 His family was exempt from the Aboriginal Protection Act (1897) and so were able to move around the Boonah district.
 They worked part of this time as share-croppers.
 His brother Maxie was also a very successful bantam-weight boxer.

 Richards started his career boxing in travelling shows like many other Aboriginal boxers, including his father who was a bareknuckle boxer.
 He then moved on to stadium fights, and took on Australian championships.
 He also fought internationally against prominent American and English fighters.
-His earnings allowed him to buy four houses He married Dorothy Elizabeth Iselin in St Luke's Church of England, Brisbane, on 14 December 1935.
+His earnings allowed him to buy four houses.
+He married Dorothy Elizabeth Iselin in St Luke's Church of England, Brisbane, on 14 December 1935.
 He later re-married to Colleen Boyle, an Irish immigrant.

 He intentionally fought harder than he was told to at times, winning fights that organisers had told him to lose, and was often matched against fighters in higher weight categories.
 His reputation was also marred by gambling, including the 'ring-in' known as the 'bowser boy affair' in 1936.

-He was an exceptionally skilled and famous boxer, and was considered a serious contender for the world middle and light heavyweight championships for his incredible wins including his defeat of 34 out of 50 bouts against overseas celebrity boxers.
+He was also considered a contender for the world middle and light heavyweight championships for his wins including his defeat of 34 out of 50 bouts against overseas celebrity boxers.